 When camping with a baby in cold weather or with young kids in cold weather, you’ll want to make sure that you’re prepared.

-(Remember, even in the summer, there will be chilly nights (or even days).)
+Remember, even in the summer, there will be chilly nights (or even days), so don’t forget to pack extra blankets!

-You’ll want to make sure that you can keep the kids warm while camping.
+You’ll want to make sure that you can keep the kids warm while camping or it will for sure be a short camping trip.

 ►Here are some tricks to camping in cold weather with kids: